Registration: 8:00 - 8:30 am

 Douglas J. Fryer

 Mr. Fryer represents clients in a wide range of complex business, commercial and real estate litigation matters, including contract and commercial lease disputes, construction disputes, adverse possession, easement and other real estate disputes, and condemnation.
 He has experience in administrative proceedings before the Michigan Tax Tribunal and the Michigan Public Service Commission.
 Mr. Fryer has extensive experience with eminent domain law, representing electric transmission companies in the acquisition of property interests necessary for the construction, operation and maintenance of new transmission facilities.
 He also assists clients in the planning and siting of new transmission infrastructure, including both administrative and state- court litigation.

 Stephen M. Kelley, P.C., St. Clair Shores, MI

-Mr. Kelley is a member of the State Bar of Michigan and its Environmental, Insurance and Indemnity, and Appellate Law sections, and he is a past co-chair of the Surface Water/Groundwater Committee of the Environmental Law section.
+Mr. Kelley is a member of the State Bar of Michigan and its Environmental, Insurance and Indemnity, and Appellate Law sections, and he is a past member of the Surface Water/Groundwater Committee of the Environmental Law section.
 Mr. Kelley also is a member of the American Bar Association and its Environment, Energy & Resources, Litigation, and Tort Trial & Insurance Practice sections.
 He served as chair of the Environmental & Energy Policy Committee of the Greater Detroit Chamber of Commerce (now Detroit Regional Chamber) for three years.
-He has been named a Michigan Super Lawyer each year since 2008 and was elected a life fellow of the Michigan State Bar Foundation.
-Mr. Kelley has served as president of the Michigan Nature Association, as president of the University of Detroit Mercy Law Alumni Association, and as master of the bench of the University of Detroit American Inn of Court.
+He has been named a Michigan Super Lawyer each year since 2008 and was elected a Life Fellow of the Michigan State Bar Foundation.

 Bolhouse, Baar & Hofstee, PC, Grandville